Masters of Science in Health Policy

 MS Application Process Explained

-You can watch the recording of the MS Pre-application Information Session here:
+You can watch the recording of the MS Pre-application Information Session.

 The Stanford University School of Medicine and the Health Policy Program are committed to fostering a diverse community in which all individuals are welcomed, respected, and supported to achieve their full potential.
 While race and ethnicity are commonly cited in relation to diversity, we recognize that there are many different aspects to identity, including culture socioeconomic and educational background, race, ethnicity, gender, sexual orientation, physical ability, life experiences, hobbies, and interests.
-We value diversity because we believe that interaction with people with unique backgrounds and life experiences allows us to reach a greater level of innovation in education, research and clinical care.
+We value diversity because we believe that interaction with people with unique backgrounds and life experiences allows us to reach a greater level of innovation in health policies, health policy research, education and clinical care.

 The program works with multiple groups and offices across campus to facilitate student access, support, and connectivity.
 These include, but are not limited to: